GrinGraz/flagboard-ios/README.md

 <img width="514" alt="image" src="https://github.com/GrinGraz/flagboard-ios/assets/6061374/32078b7f-3f4e-40b7-914c-4d884d6fb1ec">

-Here, you can change the value of your Boolean feature flags through a toggle button, and they will persist after restarting the app
+Here, you can change the value of your Boolean feature flags through a toggle button.

 Also, Flagboard can be reset anywhere
 ```swift